omerem/Sys-Prog-Lab_3/README.md

 * Submitted: March, 2019.
 * Grade: 100.
 * Assignment #3.
-* Topics: C Programming: debugging, dynamic data structures: linked lists, patching binary files.
+* Topics: C programming: Debugging, dynamic data structures: Linked lists, patching binary files.

 In this repository you can find the project's specification and the code.